Estimated reading time: 65 minutes

 Your air conditioner may be just another appliance to you, but it needs a little love if you want it to keep running as long as possible.
 Unfortunately, the weather in Denver puts a lot of strain on your system, and just like with humans, too much stress can shorten the life of your A/C. The easiest thing you can do for your air conditioner is to give it a break occasionally.

-You can take some of the burdens off your system in several easy ways.
+You can take some of the burdens off your system easily.

-- Turning up the thermostat by a few degrees on hot days will reduce your unit’s load and still keep you comfortable.
+- Turning the thermostat by a few degrees on hot days will reduce your unit’s load and keep you comfortable.

 - Keep curtains and blinds closed during peak heat hours; this helps block out sunlight and keeps your home cooler without straining your A/C unit as much.
 Keeping up these simple habits can have lasting effects that make living in Denver much more enjoyable!